bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/01-Activities/04-query-params/README.md

-# Giphy API call with rating parameter
+# Query Params

-In this activity you will add a "rating" parameter to the Giphy API call.
+In this activity, you will add a "rating" parameter to the Giphy API call.
 This parameter filters Giphy results based on the MPAA rating system: G, PG, PG-13.

 ## Instructions

-Using the starter code in `/Unsolved`, ensure the following functionality:

-* Users can select a G, PG, or PG-13 rating from a select menu
+* Open the [index.html](Unsolved/index.html) file and add a `<select>` menu with 3 options: G, PG, and PG-13.

+* Open the [script.js](Unsolved/assets/js/script.js) file and do the following:

+  * Create a variable to hold the value of the rating.

-* Pressing the Search button submits the `fetch()` request to Giphy, with the `rating` parameter set to the chosen value.
+  * Modify the `fetch` request with a `rating` parameter.
+Remember to add your API key.

-* The `response-container` element in the DOM is updated with the image in the Giphy response.

 * The image returned from Giphy should have the appropriate `rating` value (or lower) in the response.
 You can check this by using the Chrome DevTools network tab.

 ## Hint(s)

-* Take a look at the Giphy search [API endpoint docs](https://developers.giphy.com/docs/api/endpoint#search).

 * Adding the rating is very similar to adding `searchTerm` in the previous activity.

-* You will need to update both `index.html` and `script.js` to handle the selected rating option.

 * Remember the query string parameters are separated by an ampersand (`&`).

+* You may need to refer to the [Giphy API endpoint docs](https://developers.giphy.com/docs/api/endpoint#search).